philrz/super/docs/language/data-types.md

 though the SuperDB system and super data model accommodate such dynamic bindings.
-Managing and enforcing the relationship between type names and their type definitions on a global basis (e.g., across many different data pools in a data lake) is outside the scope of the Zed data model and language.
-That said, Zed provides flexible building blocks so systems can define their own schema versioning and schema management policies on top of these Zed primitives.
+Managing and enforcing the relationship between type names and their type definitions on a global basis (e.g., across many different data pools in a data lake) is outside the scope of the super data model and SuperSQL language.
+That said, SuperDB provides flexible building blocks so systems can define their own schema versioning and schema management policies on top of these primitives.

 The [super-structured data model](../formats/_index.md#2-a-super-structured-pattern) is a superset of relational tables and
-SuperPipe's type system can easily make this connection.
+SuperSQL's type system can easily make this connection.
 As an example, consider this type definition for "employee":
 ```
 type employee = {id:int64,first:string,last:string,job:string,salary:float64}